JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

-All the files I used for the tests can be found in the <a href="https://github.com/JonnyBanana/PDF_Scroll_ASCII_Crasher/tree/main/CASE%20STUDY">"CASE STUDY"</a> folder.
+All the files i used for the tests can be found in the <a href="https://github.com/JonnyBanana/PDF_Scroll_ASCII_Crasher/tree/main/CASE%20STUDY">"CASE STUDY"</a> folder.

 </BR>